-Legal Services for Pennsylvania Schools and School Districts
+Legal Services for

 We want our school officials to be experts on meeting the educational needs of our children.
 However, today’s schools must also address a broad range of legal issues including curriculum requirements, special education, discipline, immigration matters, employment and labor relations, and administration.
 At the same time, schools must remain accountable to students, parents, teachers, district employees, and taxpayers.
 Maintaining this balance is impossible without professional legal counsel.